mm80843/T3.5/docs/Blueprint/PBN__Blueprint_6.md

 Technical & Behavioural

+## Scale of the of the blueprint

+Both

+## Type of deployment of the blueprint

+Permanent & Temporary

+## GBN Phase of the blueprint

+Design

 ## Capabilities of the blueprint

 It would be important to analyse and identify the main points of interest for the establishment of one or more control points.
 In addition, the parameters to be monitored would need to be carefully selected to ensure that monitoring and subsequent measures such as access restrictions are relevant to the situation and adapted to the current nature of the transmission hazard:
 •	 sensors at entry and exit points
 •	 personnel at entry and exit points.
 •	 temperature sensing of the user

+## Reason of the blueprint

+The blueprints aims at facilitating the management of inhabited places, both in terms of occupancy and maintaining a high level of health among users.
+The measure reduces the risk of contagion among workers and possibly lead to greater client confidence.

+## Description of the blueprint

+This aims at establishing checkpoints at high-traffic locations or key nodes in either buildings or GBNs to restrict further access.
+Checkpoints aim to monitor relevant parameters related either to the space, such as indoor air quality or occupancy rates, or to the personal health of users (body temperature, display of test results, registration of personal presence, etc.).
+Based on the results, user access can be restricted or prohibited to ensure either satisfactory occupancy levels, or user compliance with health protection measures, and users can be notified of new developments when in the building.

 ## Restrictions of the blueprint